We Accept Most Insurance. Please Call to Verify Yours.

 It was then that he realized he’d found a calling: to build a solid community of caring individuals who addicts (including himself) could turn to during their struggles and long after their treatment had ended.

 Michael’s goal was to create a strong, compassionate community that made addicts feel important, valued, and cared for by a reliable group of trustworthy fellow addicts committed to their recovery and helping others.
-A little over three years ago, with nine years clean and sober, Michael realized that dream by creating Stairway Resource Center.
+Michael realized that dream by creating Stairway Resource Center in 2017.

 Stairway Resource Center provides compassionate outpatient treatment and our program has one of the largest, most respected alumni communities in recovery.
 We’ve helped thousands of people with treatment but also by facilitating the opportunity to create new meaningful relationships with others in recovery and lives that they never thought possible.

 Michael’s vision has become a reality, manifested by the rebuilt lives and realized dreams of the people he serves.

 Our program is employed with a distinguished team of mental health professionals, who focus on the whole person using an evidence-based treatment, neuroscience, and holistic healing.